sanderfoobar/streaminfo/README.md

 streaminfo
 ==========

-Script to retreive information from shoutcast and icecast streams
+A Python script to retreive information from shoutcast and icecast streams.
+It supports 3 outputs: raw/json/totals.

+Look in the file 'service' to add streams